From the Dean

 What does the Dean's Office do?

-The work in the Dean's Office includes the Dean of the College of Liberal Art, Dr. Lake Lambert; two Associate Deans , Dr. Jeffrey Denny and Dr. Edward Weintraut, and two administrative assistants, Ms. Pam Benedict and Ms. Penni Hartley.
+The work in the Dean's Office includes the Dean of the College of Liberal Art, Dr. Keith Howard; two Associate Deans , Dr. Jeffrey Denny and Dr. Edward Weintraut, and two administrative assistants, Ms. Pam Benedict and Ms. Penni Hartley.

-Dr. Lambert is primarily responsible for supervising and offering guidance on matters pertaining to the governance, budget, curriculum and personnel of the College of Liberal Arts.
+Dr. Howard is primarily responsible for supervising and offering guidance on matters pertaining to the governance, budget, curriculum and personnel of the College of Liberal Arts.

 Dr. Denny is primarily responsible for addressing matters pertaining to course scheduling and faculty employment.